1-877-929-7245

 Unforgettable Experiences

-Visit Monet's home in Giverny to see the rooms and views that inspired his most famous works.
+Wander through Monet's colorful home and familiar garden in Giverny to see the rooms and views that inspired his most famous works.

-Spend time exploring the tidal island of Mont Saint-Michel, a UNESCO World Heritage Site.
+Spend time exploring the World Heritage tidal island of Mont Saint-Michel, which appears like a layer cake with its Gothic Benedictine Abbey placed at the top.

-Venture into the Loire Valley to see three of its chateaux: Chenonceau Château, Château du Petit Thouars, and Château de Villandry.
+After driving into the Loire Valley to see three of its chateaux – Chenonceau Château, Château du Petit Thouars, and Château de Villandry – enjoy a wine tasting and al fresco lunch.

 What’s included